team-oedp/resource-library/src/site/notes/Decoders/Data Ownership.md

 > [!NOTE]
-> #### Questions to ask when considering ownership within your data project or organization:
+> **Questions to ask when considering ownership within your data project or organization:**
 > - Who owns, or should own, the data I am collecting?
 > - Who is, or should be, allowed to access the data?
 > - What rights do I have to publish the data?
-> - Does collecting these data impose any obligations on me? ([Office of Research Integrity](https://ori.hhs.gov/content/Chapter-6-Data-Management-Practices-Data-ownership))
+> - Does collecting these data impose any obligations on me?
+See: [Office of Research Integrity](https://ori.hhs.gov/content/Chapter-6-Data-Management-Practices-Data-ownership)

 ## Why does it matter?